cksystemsteaching/selfie/book.md

 ### Boolean Algebra

 Let us take an even closer look at how binary addition works.
-Adding two bits requires another two bits for storing the result.
-One bit for the sum, which is the LSB of the result, and one bit for the carry bit, which is the MSB of the result.
+Adding two bits requires another two bits for storing the result: one bit for the sum, which is the LSB of the result, and one bit for the carry bit, which is the MSB of the result.
 Here is an overview of all possible combinations:

 ```
 0+0 = b00 = 0